vega/vega-datasets/README.md

 ### HTTP

-You can also get the data directly via HTTP served by Github like:
+You can also get the data directly via HTTP served by GitHub like:

 https://vega.github.io/vega-datasets/data/cars.json